colinchilds/giftorio/README.md

 - Maximum image size is limited by available signals, but more realistically by in-game performance.
 - Higher resolution images will require more in-game entities and may impact performance
 - Browser must support WebAssembly
-- Longer GIFs can take a really long time to process and may cause the game to lag
+- Longer GIFs can take a really long time to process and may cause the game to lag.
+We recommend trying keep gifs to only a few seconds.
+If you have a really long gif, consider using the grayscale option, as it can signficantly reduce blueprint size.

 ## Contributing